Yorba Linda, California: Population growth

-The small town had grown significantly by the 1960s, with more than 1,000 residents by the 1960 Census.
+The small town had grown significantly by the 1960s, with more than 1,000 residents by the 1960 census.
 Three annexation attempts were made by adjoining cities: Brea in 1958 and Anaheim and Placentia in 1963.
 These experiences culminated in incorporation, which occurred in 1967.

 The new city implemented a municipal general plan in 1972.
-By the 1980 Census, the population was nearing 30,000.
+By the 1980 census, the population was nearing 30,000.
 Within ten years it exceeded 50,000.

-In 1990, the Birthplace of Richard Nixon opened as a public library and museum.
-It would later become a federal presidential library.
+In 1990, the Richard Nixon Presidential Library and Museum opened as a privately owned, public museum and research library with ceremonies that included a joint appearance by Presidents Richard Nixon, Gerald Ford, Ronald Reagan and George H.W.
+Bush.
+The campus included the Birthplace of Richard Nixon.
+The facility would later join the presidential library system.
 In 1994, the community center opened.

 With over 20,000 housing units in the city as of 2016, many residents now oppose further urban development and have organized to reduce traffic congestion.
 The Yorba Linda Preservation Foundation seeks to protect historical buildings in the city.

-Recent times

-In 2005, CNN ranked Yorba Linda as the 21st best place in the U.S. to live.
-In 2012, Yorba Linda was ranked 42nd on Money magazine's list of America's best small cities.
-Similarly, in an article by CNN Money, Yorba Linda was one of the richest U.S. cities and the richest in Orange County as reported by the Census data, showing a median household income of more than $120K: "Among towns of between 65,000 and 250,000 in population, Yorba Linda, California, where six-figure incomes are the rule, had the highest median income at $121,075".
-Yorba Linda has been identified as one of the richest cities in the U.S. by the U.S. Census Bureau, which shows a median household income of $121,075, higher than any other city in 2006.

-In 2007, Yorba Linda High School broke ground after many years of planning.
+Post 2008

 In November 2008, eastern Yorba Linda suffered from fires that destroyed 113 homes and damaged 50 others.
 The destruction was due largely to erratic winds causing embers to fly up to half a mile away.

-On February 3, 2019, at approximately 1:45 pm, a twin engine 1981 Cessna (N414RS) on route from Fullerton Municipal Airport to Nevada crashed from roughly 7500 ft into a single family residence in the 19700 block of Crestknoll Drive near Glenknoll Elementary School.
+On February 3, 2019, at approximately 1:45 pm, a twin engine 1981 Cessna (N414RS) on route from Fullerton Municipal Airport to Nevada crashed from roughly 7,500 ft into a single family residence in the 19700 block of Crestknoll Drive near Glenknoll Elementary School.
 The pilot (75-year-old Antonio Pastini) and four individuals in the residence were killed.

+In October of the heightened 2020 California wildfires, fires destroyed one home and damaged ten others in the Yorba Linda area.
+Initially a brush fire, the Blue Ridge Fire quickly spread to 13,964 acres before being doused on November 11, 2020.